 We will go shopping again this Christmas, choosing different toys for our children suitable for the age they would have been.
 But this year we are expanding the project and are launching our Toy Box Gift Appeal.
 We will be joined by other bereaved families; parents, grandparents, aunts, uncles, brothers and sisters, godparents and friends in honouring a child through the donation of a toy in their name to Barnardos.

-If you would like to take part in this project you can bring your toy to our Christmas Remembrance Service which will be held in St. Joseph’s Church (SMA),Wilton, Cork on the 6th December at 4 pm.
+If you would like to take part in this project you can bring your toy to our Christmas Remembrance Services (date’s to be confirmed).
+After the Service, a Feileacain volunteer will take the toys to be given as Christmas presents to children in need.